i-on-project/core/docs/api/write/insertClassSectionEvents.md

-This document informs the clients on how to insert events for Class or Class Section resources.
+This document informs the clients on how to insert events for `Class Section` resources.

 # HTTP
 ## Usage
-* you must use the `PUT HTTP Request`
+* `PUT /v0/write/insertClassSectionEvents`
   - this operation is **idempotent**

-* use the `/v0/insertEvents` path
   - clients need not use hypermedia navigation in order to find this resource's location

 # Message Format
 The scope of this section is to define the constraints over the JSON objects received as requests for this operation.
-This is meant to be a more toned down version of the request's [JSON schema]().
+This is meant to be a more toned down version of the request's JSON schema.

 * each property-value pair is described as follows:
   - the value has a *type*